Beppe Costa: Ottobre in Poesia

 In 2009 he is the guest of honor at Ottobre in Poesia in Sassari, and in 2010 participates in numerous meetings with students from different schools of Sassari.
 At the end of the Festival Ottobre in Poesia, at the Civic Theatre in Sassari receives the poetics key of the city.

 Events in 2012

 On the occasion of 20 years since the birth of the library Pellicanolibri, begin (from February to June) a series of meetings that will see, among the guests, personalities such as Arnoldo Foà, Adele Cambria, Paul Polansky, Jack Hirschman, Viorel Boldis, Alessandra Celletti, Dave Lordan, Andrea Garbin, Fabio Barcellandi, Don Backy and many others.

 Our days

-In 2012 is invited at the 13th, then will be invited to the 14th and 15th, edition of the Nissan Festival which takes place in Maghar, (Israel) founded by the poet Naim Araidi.
+In 2012 Costa was invited to the 13th, then was invited to the 14th and 15th, edition of the Nissan Festival which takes place in Maghar, (Israel) founded by the poet Naim Araidi.

-From 2015 he is president of Terre di Virgilio Prize, from 2016 he is part of Francisco de Aldana Prize jury.
+From 2015 he was president of Terre di Virgilio Prize, from 2016 he was part of Francisco de Aldana Prize jury.